Software Product Lines Online Tools: Purpose

+Resources

-S.P.L.O.T. also contains the world's largest repository of feature models thanks to the open model adopted allowing anyone to create and share a model with the SPL research community.
+S.P.L.O.T. contains the world's largest repository of feature models thanks to the open model adopted allowing anyone to create and share a model with the SPL research community.
 As of March, 2015, more than 620 feature models are available for download on S.P.L.O.T.'s repository.

 Many other tools are available to support Software Product Lines including FaMa, FeatureIDE, Pure::Variants, Ahead, and others.
 For a full list of available tools please check the feature model wiki page.